shumwaymark/sentinelcam/README.rst

   produces the following outputs from the camera.

   1. MobileNet object detection on every frame
-  2. The 640x360 RGB image data ready for OpenCV and passed into the **imagnode** pipeline as the main camera source
+  2. The 640x360 RGB image data ready for OpenCV and passed into the **imagenode** pipeline as the main camera source
   3. The same image data as an JPEG encoded frame, ready for publication to the **camwatcher**

   All 3 of these outputs are provided by the camera at 30 frames/second.
-The ``Outpost`` can easily consume this, and publish all object detection results and captured JPEG data for storage by the **camwatcher**.
+The ``Outpost`` can easily consume this and publish all object detection results and captured JPEG data for storage by the **camwatcher**.

   In a perfect world, the ``SpyGlass`` could be employed as a vehicle for specialized supplemental vision processing during a camera event in progress.
-There are a number of interesting possibilities.
+There are several interesting possibilities.
   Further provisioning with a vision co-processor provides for an incredible amount of analytical performance directly on an embedded low-voltage edge device.